bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 ### Container sizes

 The following table outlines the default container maximum widths at the various breakpoints.
-These may vary if you are using custom themed Booootstrap v4 SCSS/CSS.
+These may vary if you are using custom themed Bootstrap v4 SCSS/CSS.

 | Container type | Extra small `<576px` | Small `≥576px` | Medium `≥768px` | Large `≥992px` | Extra large `≥1200px` |
 | -------------- | -------------------- | -------------- | --------------- | -------------- | --------------------- |